How To Make A DIY Painted Rug

 apply stencil to different areas of rug for a one-of-a-kind design on custom rug.

-Note: It will be necessary to allow the stencil to dry before moving to a new location.
+Note: You must allow the stencil to dry before moving to a new location.
 Otherwise, you may risk transferring paint from the stencil to undesirable areas of the rug.

 How To Make A DIY Rug-stencil pattern onto rug with different colors of paint for a unique design.